petalslink/petalslink.github.io/overview.md

 Petals ESB is an open-source Enterprise Service Bus (ESB).
 More concretely, Petals ESB is a Java platform based on SOA principles to interconnect heterogeneous systems, applications and services.
 It acts as a mediation and a communication layer in Information Systems.
-Its architecture and supported standards make it a valuable solution for both integration, SOA projects and Information System urbanization.
+Its architecture and supported standards make it a valuable solution for both integration, SOA projects and enterprise architectures.

 <h1 title="Service Oriented Architectures" id="soa">SOA</h1>